 In this example, we’re going to autofill both the full name and email address fields for our contacts.
 This is how our link will look:

-- In the modal pop up, click “Message” and then choose from either “List Sender Info (multiple lines)” or “List Sender Info (single line)” by clicking it:
+11. In the modal pop-up, click “Message” and then choose from either “List Sender Info (multiple lines)” or “List Sender Info (single line)” by clicking it.

-- Click out of that content block and the default footer should disappear.
-Your own footer will remain:
+12. Click out of that content block and the default footer will disappear.
+Your own footer will remain.

-You can save your new footer to your content library to use in future campaigns and automation emails.
+Tip: Save your content to the Content Library.
+You can save this footer in your content library to use in future campaigns and automation emails.
 Doing so will save you time as you will not need to re-create each step above.
+Learn how to save content to a content library.

-As a last step, we’ll need to create an automation that will both subscribe contacts to and unsubscribe them from your lists based on the preferences they submitted.
+As the last step, you’ll need to create an automation that will both subscribe contacts to and unsubscribe them from your lists based on the preferences they submitted to your form.

 To get started: